saiaravind19/TechNerd/docs/source/px4Sim/Background.rst

 `Image source <https://docs.px4.io/main/en/ros/ros2_comm.html>`_

-Conversion
+Frema Conversion
 ------------------

 1. **FLU to FRD :**

-   - To rotate a vector from FLU to FRD a pi rotation around the X-axis (front) is sufficient.
+   - To rotate from FLU to FRD a pi rotation around the X-axis (front) is sufficient.

   .. math::